eda-ricercatore/admin-notes/skill-set/domain-specific/lower-level-sw-dev/cloud-computing-sw-dev.md

 	- Familiarity with agile development models for cloud-native architectures (Microservices, automated CICD, RESTful API’s SOA, etc) at cloud scale.
 	- Knowledge of networking protocol stacks (TCP/IP, HTTPx, DNS).
 	- Familiarity with Kubernetes, Docker, and AWS/GCP.
-+ skill set:
-	- Software Engineer, Ingestion and Data Processing
-	- Ingestion and Data Processing team is a dynamic technology group with a mission to be the primary data processing path for any type of data transformation and routing activity in near real-time.
-If you possess a passion for extraordinary technology and embrace the challenge of working at the frontier of what is possible in the industry today, then this position is for you.
-We are building state-of-the-art capabilities, real-time messaging and streaming systems, support tools, and automation instrumentation that will greatly impact how our customers successfully use data to improve their businesses performance, scalability, profitability, and market strategies.
-We have two teams in rapid growth:
-		* Stream Processing Service (SPS) is built on top of Apache Flink, is a stream processing platform that allows customers to define stream processing pipelines without lower-level programming languages.
-SPS includes the ingestion, routing, and processing of unbounded data sets and reduces the time-to-insights from days to near-real-time.
-SPS is a critical component to enable our customers and their data to transition seamlessly to the cloud.
-		* Messaging as a Service (Maas) is based on Apache Pulsar and provides a streaming event store for multiple sources arriving into Splunk Cloud.
-MaaS is a streaming message store that allows consumers to store, partition, and consume streaming events with high throughput and low latency.
-It aims to be the event streaming backbone for Splunk Cloud and is integral to the Data Processing ecosystem similar to the interaction between RAM and CPUs in computers.
-	- Own and be accountable for the design and development of multiple features in the ultra-high performance system, processing massive amounts of data
-	- Pay extra attention to non-functional requirements (Performance, Scalability, Reliability, High Availability etc.)
-	- Be a role model that ensures the team is following Agile software development and quality standards
-	- Regularly lead design and code reviews, and participate in architecture discussions
-	- Help team estimate development work, often across a multiple sprint timelines
-	- Understand the business use cases and contribute to product direction by prototyping innovative ideas
-	- See opportunities for engineering improvements or directions, and evangelize these successfully
-	- Receive guidance from principal engineers in their area on thinking beyond their current product features and more towards overall product architecture
-	- Participate in customer engagements & partner concerns and drive overall resolution
-	- Build healthy relationships with multi-functional teams
-	- Work with product manager to influence product feature definition
-	- Expertise on two or more mainstream programming languages, such as Go or Java
-	- Expertise on developing and working with thoughtfully designed HTTP APIs, such as REST or GraphQL
-	- Expertise on test-driven development, developing different levels of automated tests, such as unit test, functional test, integration test, system test, or performance / load test
-	- Proficient with CI/CD, such as Jenkins, GitLab CI, or Bitbucket pipeline
-	- Proficient with modern version control system, such as Git
-	- Proficient with development on multiple operating systems, such as Linux or Unix
-	- Able to learn new technologies quickly
-	- Capable of coordinating and coaching the junior members in the team
-	- Bachelor’s degree in Computer Science, Computer Engineering or equivalent
-	- Experience with cloud technologies, such as AWS, Azure, or GCP.
-Ideally with certifications
-	- Experience with container technologies, such as Docker.
-Ideally with container orchestration such as Kubernetes or Docker Swarm
-	- Experience with stream processing platform, such as Flink, Spark or equivalent
-	- Experience with messaging system, such as Apache Pulsar, Kafka or equivalent
-	- Experience with leading or contributing to open source projects
 + You have knowledge and experience with AWS services, like EC2, S3, etc.
 + skill set:
 	- Distinguished Engineer (Architect) Experiences Platform